segunak/SegunAkinyemi.com/docs/_posts/2024-05-05-ai-learning-resources.md

 > **MIT Sloan:** [How ChatGPT Works: A Non-Technical Primer](https://mitsloanedtech.mit.edu/ai/basics/how-chatgpt-works-a-non-technical-primer)
 >
 This free video lecture from [MIT Sloan](https://mitsloan.mit.edu/), led by [Professor Rama Ramakrishnan](https://mitsloan.mit.edu/faculty/directory/rama-ramakrishnan), dives into how AI models like ChatGPT actually work.
-It covers the basics, like the "predict the next word" mechanism that drives these models, the massive datasets they’re trained on, and the neural networks that give them their conversational superpowers.
-You’ll also get a behind-the-scenes look at how GPT evolved from version 3 to ChatGPT, the surprising abilities it developed along the way, and what’s being done to tackle issues like bias and nonsensical outputs.
+It covers the basics, like the "predict the next word" mechanism that drives these models, the massive datasets they're trained on, and the neural networks that give them their conversational superpowers.
+You'll also get a behind-the-scenes look at how GPT evolved from version 3 to ChatGPT, the surprising abilities it developed along the way, and what's being done to tackle issues like bias and nonsensical outputs.
 >
 > **Free or Paid:** Free.
 {: .notice--primary}